microsoft/vscode-appcenter/README.md

     * Login to App Center using the status bar icon.

         ![Login to App Center](images/appcenter-login.png)
-    * After logging in, click the App Center status bar to show possible menu options and shoose `Start new project`.
+    * After logging in, click the App Center status bar to show possible menu options and shoose `Start a new project`.

         ![AppCenter Menu](images/appcenter-start-new-idea.png)
     * You will be prompted to enter a new name for your project and select user or organization where you would like to create app in App Center.